Building a Predictive Search Feature in Next.js with Shopify

 Key Points:

-: The user's input string.$limit
+$query: The user's input string.

-: Configures the API to list out-of-stock items at the bottom of the results.
+unavailableProducts: LAST: Configures the API to list out-of-stock items at the bottom of the results.

 Creating the Secure Server Action

-, securely fetches data.
+This server action, marked with "use server", securely fetches data.
 It reads Shopify store details and the access token from environment variables, ensuring the token never leaves the server.
 It then dispatches a POST request to the Storefront API.
 Any errors encountered during the process are logged, and an empty array is returned.

-import { predictiveSearchQuery } from "./queries/search";
+import { predictiveSearchQuery } from"./queries/search";

-// Construct the Shopify API endpoint
+// Construct the Shopify API endpointconst domain = process.env.NEXT_PUBLIC_SHOPIFY_STORE_DOMAIN

 ? process.env.NEXT_PUBLIC_SHOPIFY_STORE_DOMAIN.startsWith("https://")